-Going ashore for a wake-up coffee, our usual vacation ritual, we set out to explore Portofino's steep streets, poking through cheese shops, bakeries, art galleries and souvenir stands.
+Going ashore for a wake-up coffee, we set out to explore Portofino's steep streets, poking through cheese shops, bakeries, art galleries and souvenir stands.
 At noon we climbed the ridge behind the village for lunch at the Hotel Spendido, an annual contender for the world's best hotel award.